ibm-cloud-docs/cephaas/curl.md

-Using `curl` assumes a certain amount of familiarity with the command line and Object Storage, and have the necessary information from a [service credential](/docs/sdsaas?topic=sdsaas-service-credentials), the [endpoints reference](/docs/sdsaas?topic=sdsaas-endpoints), or the [console](/docs/sdsaas?topic=sdsaas-getting-started).
+Using `curl` assumes a certain amount of familiarity with the command line and Object Storage, and have the necessary information from a [credential](/docs/sdsaas?topic=sdsaas-credentials-overview), the [endpoints reference](/docs/sdsaas?topic=sdsaas-endpoints), or the [console](/docs/sdsaas?topic=sdsaas-getting-started).
 If any terms or variables are unfamiliar, they can be found in the [glossary](/docs/overview?topic=overview-glossary).

 **Note**: Personally Identifiable Information (PII): When _naming_ buckets or objects, do not use any information that can identify any user (natural person) by name, location, or any other means.
 {: tip}